dispatch/reboot/docs/02/c.markdown

 A promise of either doesn't know whether it's a *left* or *right* until it is completed, so it can't have methods like `isLeft` and `isRight`.

 What you can do is project against eventual leftness and rightness.
 All promises of either have methods `left` and `right` which act much the same as those methods on either itself.
-They return a projection which you then use to transform one side of the either. *Type annotations are included for clarity.*
+They return a projection which you then use to transform one side of the either.

+The example below uses a left projection.
+Bulky type annotations are included in this text for clarity.

 ```scala
 def weatherXml(loc: String):